Pendragonz/raspi-blockchain-env-monitor/README.md

 ### 192.168.1.X:5000/refund
 If the application is running on Stellar's mainnet, it will refund any unused XLM back to the sender.

-It then backs up the reading's database and Stellar wallet's keys to backups/ within the cloned directory.
+It then performs the same tasks that /reset does and it then backs up the reading's database and Stellar wallet's keys to backups/ within the cloned directory.

+## Running API.py on startup
+In order to run the monitoring application on startup of your Pi use crontab.

+Edit your crontab file:

+sudo crontab -e

+On the bottom line of the file, add the following:

+@reboot cd /path/to/the/repo && python3 api.py &

+## Visualising the readings from Stellar's blockchain

+### Prerequisites
+#### Python3
+#### Plotly
+pip install plotly
+#### pandas
+pip install pandas

+### graph.py
+Simply run graph.py and pass it your Stellar address (testnet not yet supported).
+E.G. python3 graphy.py GAZCFTIKK2MRFEF4APXO6OTQK4T5PIWQSHO3THENUIERHN7UB2XCOFA2

+This will open up 2 charts in your default web browser.
+One showing temperature against date&time, one showing humidity against date&time.